 A safety net is about having somewhere to fall back to if you fail.
 People are more likely to experiment and to take risks if they have savings or family support.
-They are more enthusiastic about opportunities when they own a place to live and not stress about the monthly payment to a bank or their landlord.
-Having a diploma from a reputable university gives them more courage, given that they can still land a decent job in case the experiment doesn’t go as planned.
+They are more enthusiastic when they own a place to live and not stress about the monthly fee to a bank or their landlord.
+Having a diploma from a reputable university gives them more courage, given that they can still land a decent job in case things don’t go as planned.
 And so on, and so forth…

 All these are material conditions.
 They are strongly associated with the family you were born into and the location of your birth.
 A lot of people in this world aren’t fortunate to come from a well-off family, but they could still be born in a country with favorable social policies that allowed them to study for free and mitigate some of the social inequality acquired by birth.

 The modern PR industry paints a romantic story around successful entrepreneurs, portraying them as people of unmatched individual brilliance.
-Part of it is right.
-Some of them are great leaders and visionaries indeed.
+Some of them are bright and courageous indeed.
 But stories will never mention their starting point in a calculated effort to make their success look entirely self-made.
 While in reality, it’s always a result of preexisting conditions, family, place of birth, exposure and connections, and often pure luck.
-They’ll call it a pedigree or an entrepreneurial gene as if it’s a thing they carry in their blood and not something the favorable life circumstances made possible.
+They’ll call it pedigree or entrepreneurial gene as if it’s a thing they carry in their blood and not something the favorable life circumstances made possible.
 They’re usually entirely unaware their courage comes as a result of the material support that empowers them to take more chances, fail more, and eventually succeed.
-As if you had two people, side by side, shooting free-throws, playing first-to-three.
-And one of them has two attempts, and the other can take unlimited shots, and has two other guys to encourage him and return the balls.
-But look, I get it, self-made sounds more compelling.

 …man’s ideas, views and conceptions, in one word, man’s consciousness, changes with every change in the conditions of his material existence, in his social relations and in his social life.